FridtjofS/TrafficLightDetection/StateDetection/README.md

 # State Detection
 This directory is dedicated to training the State Detection model for our TrafficLightDetection tool.
-The model is a ResNet convolutional neural network that gets images of traffic lights and predicts one of five stated for them: off, red, red-yellow, yellow, or green.
+The model is a ResNet convolutional neural network that gets images of traffic lights as inputs and predicts one of five stated for them: off, red, red-yellow, yellow, or green.
 To see an overview of the entire Traffic Light Detection Pipeline, please visit the [TrafficLightDetection Readme](../README.md).

 ### General Notes:
 - This script uses the experimental `DirectML` package for training models on GPUs that don't have CUDA support.
 This package is still in development and may not work on all systems, more info can be found [here](https://learn.microsoft.com/en-us/windows/ai/directml/gpu-pytorch-windows)